DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Introduction

-To address the above issue, we introduce a novel method called Distributional Test-Time Adaptation (\cta). \cta continually estimates the distribution of test samples to adapt the test environment.
-Specifically, under the mild assumption that \textcolor{black}{the embedding distribution of each class follows a Gaussian distribution} \citep{hastie1996discriminant}, we propose an efficient method to continually estimate the distribution of different classes.
+Specifically, \cta continually estimates the distribution of test samples to adapt the test environment.
+Under the mild assumption that the embedding distribution of each class follows a Gaussian distribution \citep{hastie1996discriminant}, we propose an efficient method to continually estimate the distribution of different classes.
 Once the distributions of different classes are estimated, we can easily calculate the posterior probabilities of subsequent test samples based on Bayes' theorem and obtain a test-time classifier for test-time adaptation.
-Similar to TDA, this process does not require gradient backpropagation, avoiding the complex computational overhead during testing, \textcolor{black}{leading to approximately 20 times faster inference speed}.
-Moreover, unlike TDA memorizing representative test samples, \cta can continually adapt to the test environment.
-Last but not least, to further improve the performance of the model in dealing with uncertain or risky samples during test-time adaptation, we introduce a new human-in-the-loop paradigm.
-This approach enables the model to detect uncertain samples and then adapt during test time with the aid of human-feedback.
-In summary, the contributions of this paper are: \begin{itemize}[leftmargin=10pt] \item We propose a novel distributional test-time continual learning framework which promotes the performance of existing visual-language foundation models in downstream tasks. \item Within this framework, we propose a simple yet effective method to enhance the foundation model by efficiently estimating the distribution of different categories during test time. \item We first define the test-time adaptation problem with human-feedback, which allows the model to detect high-uncertainty samples and perform test-time adaptation under human-feedback. \item Extensive experiments on diverse datasets validate the effectiveness of the proposed method, demonstrating a significant improvement. \end{itemize}
+Similar to cache-based methods, this process does not require gradient backpropagation, avoiding the complex computational overhead during testing, leading to more than 20 times faster inference speed.
+Moreover, unlike cache-based methods memorizing only representative test samples, \cta can continually adapt to the test environment by estimating the distribution of test samples.
+The contributions of this paper are: \begin{itemize} \item We propose a novel continual test-time learning framework which improve the performance of pretrained foundation models in downstream tasks. \item Within this framework, we propose a simple yet effective method to enhance the foundation model by efficiently estimating the distribution of different categories during test time. \item Extensive experiments on diverse datasets validate the effectiveness of the proposed method, demonstrating a significant improvement.
+The code will be released. \end{itemize}